Erasmus Plus mobility in the food industry

 Butcher's shop

 The butcher sorts, stores, cuts and sells meat.
 He or she also plays the role of culinary advisor.
-An internship abroad in a butcher’s shop or in a supermarket will enable young apprentices to discover new techniques and another language..
-Testimonials.
+An internship abroad in a butcher’s shop or in a supermarket will enable young apprentices to discover new techniques and another language.

 Charcuterie

-The butcher sells hot and cold dishes based on game, poultry, fish and seafood.
-An internship in an artisanal butcher’s shop or in a supermarket will enable young people to discover the techniques specific to the country in question.
+The butcher offers a variety of hot and cold dishes featuring game, poultry, fish, and seafood.
+Engaging in an internship at either an artisanal butcher’s shop or a supermarket provides young individuals with the opportunity to explore and learn the country-specific techniques relevant to the trade.

 Wine waiter - Cellarman